Passport to English Logo

 do

-Make a sentence in the present perfect using the information provided.
-Add "have" or "has" and change the verb to the participle form.
-If the verb is not in the list of irregular verbs above, you can assume that it is regular (-ed in participle form).
-In the second text box write the same sentence in the contracted form.
-Sentences with "not" should be made negative (see the example below).
+Write a sentence in the present perfect using the information given.
+Add "have" or "has" and change the verb to the past participle.
+If the verb is not in the list of irregular verbs in the table above, it is regular (add -ed to form the past participle, just like when forming the past tense).
+In the second space, write the same sentence but with a contraction.
+Sentences with "not" should be negative (see the example below).
+Make sure you have used the correct capitalization and included a period at the end.

 examples